 - What are the expected benefits for me?

 These are only suggestions and you should feel comfortable posing any queries you might have.
 It could be important to you that you know the finer details of the trial.
-The purpose of the trial, the location and the level of care that you will have access to, are all factors are likely to impact the decision making process.
+The purpose of the trial, the location and the level of care that you will have access to, are all factors likely to impact the decision-making process.

 This is a short, amateur and brief overview of the world of clinical trials and more specifically what it could mean for the patient, should they decide to take part in one.
 This is not a definitive guide and we always advise that a patient should always seek professional, medical advice.